john-khgoh/currency-convert/README.md

 ## Web API

-1. To use the web API directly, you can visit the following url: https://currency-convert-1.herokuapp.com/
+1.To use the web API directly, you can visit the following url: https://currency-convert-1.herokuapp.com/

-2. The input format is as follows: https://currency-convert-1.herokuapp.com/convert/<original currency>/<target currency>/<input value>
+2.The input format is as follows: https://currency-convert-1.herokuapp.com/convert/<original currency>/<target currency>/<input value>

 For example,
 https://currency-convert-1.herokuapp.com/convert/USD/EUR/1.0
 https://currency-convert-1.herokuapp.com/convert/eur/jpy/2

-3. The expected output should be:
+3.The expected output should be:
 {"value":"0.87","currency":"eur"}
 {"value":"260.68","currency":"jpy"}